dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Why can't I click the checkbox?

-It could be that you are using the VSCode default markdown instead of Dendron's Markdown Preview.
+It could be that you are using the VS Code default markdown instead of Dendron's Markdown Preview.

 ![[dendron.guides.troubleshooting#using-the-wrong-preview,1:#*]]